-The liver typically filters bilirubin out of the blood, so jaundice is usually related to liver disease or failure.
+The liver typically filters bilirubin out of the blood, so jaundice indicates the liver is not working correctly.

 A person’s diet plays a significant role in jaundice recovery and prevention.

-The liver is also responsible for processing or metabolizing most digested nutrients, toxins, and medications.
+The liver is also responsible for processing or metabolizing most nutrients, toxins, and medications a person consumes.

 Toxins, such as alcohol and some medications, can also damage liver cells during metabolism.

-A doctor will provide an individualized treatment plan, including dietary suggestions, to a person recovering from jaundice.
+A doctor will provide an individualized treatment plan, including dietary suggestions, to someone with jaundice.

-These suggestions will vary depending on the severity of the case and any underlying medical conditions.
-But there are certain foods and drinks most people with jaundice are advised to add to their diet.
+These suggestions will vary depending on the severity of a person’s condition and any underlying medical issues.

-Foods and drinks to consume during jaundice recovery include:
+The following sections describe some foods and drinks to consume during jaundice recovery.

 Staying hydrated is one of the best ways to help the liver recover from jaundice.
-Water not only helps ease digestion, but it also helps the liver and kidneys flush out toxins.
+Water not only helps ease digestion but also helps the liver and kidneys flush out toxins.

-If people find the taste bland, they can try adding a teaspoon or more of fresh lemon, lime, or grapefruit juice to water for an extra dose of antioxidants.
+If people find the taste bland, they can add a teaspoon or more of fresh lemon, lime, or grapefruit juice to water for an extra dose of antioxidants.

 Fresh fruits and vegetables